-Please express your interest in other locations here, so we can fix more dates and venues!
+Please express your interest here, so we can fix more dates and venues!

 Paul is researching the use of Unmanned Aerial Vehicles (UAVs) for fine-scale mapping and habitat classification of remote environments.
 He is a qualified RPA-S pilot, and proficient in the use of UAV derived imagery to generate high-resolution habitat classification maps.

 Charles George, Earth Observation Scientist, UKCEH, will support the practical exercises.
 He is very experienced in using ArcGIS, Photoscan and R.